Sathvik10/HPCC-Platform/plugins/octave/README.md

 ```
 Building Of Octave
 ------------------
-Octave can built in various various ways.
-I suggested method is to build from the source code.
+Octave can be built in various various ways.
+One suggested method is to build from the source code.
 Before building make sure all the dependencies are present.
    `apt-get build-dep octave`
 This command gets all the required dependencies.
 The source code can be obtained with this link.
    https://ftp.gnu.org/gnu/octave/